 Dozens of campgrounds in the provincial and national parks are open year-round.
 There are lots of options for random backcountry camping, and of course, there is also always Alberta crown land camping.

 For Alberta Provincial Parks (which offer the most options), call 1-877-537-2757 before you go to check on the current campground status.
 Note that self-registration may be in effect (visitor booths may not be manned because of fewer people), and services are likely to be reduced.
-A complete list of the parks and their services can be found here.
+New for 2022 the Alberta Parks registration system for camping will be available year-round.
+Campers will be able to make reservations for individual sites 90 days in advance and for group and comfort camping 180 days in advance.

 We’ve pulled out a few fave destinations of ours, and those which are popular among others, to give you this list to start with: